🚨 A Shift That’s Easy to Miss Until It Isn’t

 📍 Brooklyn: Where the Shift Is Most Visible

 Brooklyn has long been defined by its diversity and deep-rooted communities.
-Roughly 35% of residents identify as Black, about 20% as Hispanic or Latino, and around 15% as Asian, reflecting a borough shaped by decades of cultural and economic layering.
+Roughly 35% of residents identify as Black, about 20% as Hispanic or Latino, and around 15% as Asian, reflecting decades of cultural and economic layering.

-These are often families looking for stability, space, and long-term ownership, and more of them are choosing to leave in search of those things elsewhere.
+These are often families seeking stability, space, and a path to ownership.
+More are choosing to leave in search of those opportunities elsewhere.

-The people moving in tend to look different on paper.
-They are often younger, earning more, and more comfortable renting at higher price points.
-Over time, that shifts the balance of neighborhoods gradually.
+The households replacing them tend to look different.
+They are often younger, earn more, and are more comfortable renting at higher price points, with the financial capacity to compete for homes at today’s elevated prices.

 Manhattan continues to attract talent and capital from around the world.
 The borough is approximately 45% White, 25% Hispanic or Latino, 15% Black, and about 13% Asian, with a significant share of residents working in high-income industries.